 Origins Available: English, French

-The surname Stur was first found in Hampshire where they held a family seat as Lords of the Manor.
+Hampshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 12th century when William held estates in that shire in 1162.

 Spelling variations of this family name include: Stower, Stowers, Stowars, Stowar, Stouer, Stur, Styre and many more.